 4. Museum Island

 Museum Island, located on the Spree River, is home to five world-renowned museums: the Altes Museum, Neues Museum, Alte Nationalgalerie, Pergamon Museum, and Bode Museum.
-The island itself is a UNESCO World Heritage Site and offers a picturesque view of Berlin’s skyline.
-Take a walk along the riverbank to capture the beautiful reflections of the buildings, experiment with composition to juxtapose the classical and modern architecture, and visit the area during sunrise or sunset for a magical lighting atmosphere.
+This World Heritage Site features both a riverfront view of Berlin’s skyline and beautiful natural surroundings.
+Take riverbank walks to photograph striking building reflections then practice composition methods which bring together classical and contemporary architectures while planning your photos at sunrise or sunset hours to achieve the hadal beauty of light conditions.

 5. Mauerpark Flea Market